 - Write it down if possible – it is important to keep an accurate record of what they are saying in their words.
-If you are the first person they have disclosed to then you are a witness if it proceeds to a legal case.
+If you are the first person to whom they have disclosed, you could be considered to be a witness by police if it proceeds to a legal case.

 Provide emotional support

 - Offer them comfort and emotional support, reassurance, acknowledge how difficult it is, and provide them with some information about victims support services – Ph: 1800 Respect 1800 737 732, DV Connect 1800 811 811, Victims Linkup 1300 564 587, Lifeline 13 11 14, or WWILD – 07- 3262 9877.